 Over the past 15 years, Indonesia has witnessed its middle class grow from 7% to 20% of the population.
 Subsequently, their consumption has also been growing at 12% annually.
-Accompanied by a high rate of urbanization, the dietary patterns have shifted towards a more balanced nutrition.
-Access to the latest information has led middle class consumer demands towards healthier and more diversified food.
+Accompanied by a high rate of urbanization, the dietary patterns have shifted towards more balanced nutrition.
+Access to the latest information has led middle-class consumer demands towards healthier and more diversified food.

-As elderly body’s capacity to absorb nutrition from food often gets reduced, it renders them to rely majorly upon vitamin supplements to balance their diet.
+As the elderly body’s capacity to absorb nutrition from food often gets reduced, it renders them rely majorly upon vitamin supplements to balance their diet.

 The culmination of all these market drivers coupled with the fact that most supplements are imported (according to Ministry of Health data in 2017) has set the stage for foreign investors to capitalize on untapped potential opportunities available in the market.

-For starting business in Indonesia as a foreigner, company establishment is required to proceed to product registration.
-The two common types of legal entities are PT PMDN (Local Company) and PT PMA (Foreign Company), each have its own advantages.
+For starting a business in Indonesia as a foreigner, company establishment is required to proceed to product registration.
+The two common types of legal entities are PT PMDN (Local Company) and PT PMA (Foreign Company), each has its own advantages.